seyithokelek/auto-subtitle-plus/README.md

 # on Windows using Chocolatey (https://chocolatey.org/)
 choco install ffmpeg

+#you might also need python-ffmpeg

+pip3 install python-ffmpeg
 ```

 ## How to make it use your GPU for 3x faster generations